Blosc/python-blosc2/ANNOUNCE.rst

-Announcing python-blosc2 0.6.1
+Announcing Python-Blosc2 0.6.2
 ==============================

-This is a major release that implements support for C-Blosc2 prefilters and postfilters!
+This is a maintenance release that updates C-Blosc2 to 2.6.0.

-Essentially, you can implement these parts of the C-Blosc2 filter pipeline with Python functions, which allows for a lot of flexibility and efficiency.
+Remember that in the 0.6 we introduced support for pre- and post-filters.
 For more info about the prefilter and postfilter machinery, see slides in: https://www.blosc.org/docs/Blosc2-Debunking-Myths.pdf